chjj/blessed/README.md

 ##### Options:

 - inherits all from ScrollableBox.
-- **selectFg, selectedBg** - foreground and background for selected item, treated like fg and bg.
+- **selectedFg, selectedBg** - foreground and background for selected item, treated like fg and bg.
 - **selectedBold, selectedUnderline** - character attributes for selected item, treated like bold and underline.